ResponsiveImagesCG/newsletters/RICG-newsletter-2016-05-09.md

 The news was even better than I reported; turns out, Safari’s shipping `picture` implementation [*does* respond to viewport changes][correction-safari] and *doesn’t* double-download in the test case that I lazily linked to without actually, you know, checking.
 Yay!

-Bruce “Strawman” Lawson, the man who first put the word “picture” between angle brackets, took a well-deserved [victory lap][bruce-victory-lap] over on the Opera blog, re-capping and reflecting on the achievement.
+Bruce “Strawman” Lawson (the man who first put the word “picture” between angle brackets) took a well-deserved [victory lap][bruce-victory-lap] over on the Opera blog, re-capping and reflecting on the achievement.

 And our Chair, Mat Marquis, [recently appeared on the Responsive Web Design podcast][wilto-podcast] to discuss who, what, why-is-it-still-around, and what’s next for the RICG.